m-dml/m-dml.github.io/index.md

 We publish our code on [github](https://github.com/m-dml), and are committed to software sharing as a principle of open and reproducible science.

 ## Open Positions
-If you're interested in a position as a Master's student, PhD or Postdoc, please write to [David](mailto:david.greenberg@hereon.de) with a CV and statement of interest.
+We currently have an opening for a Masters student--please write to [David](mailto:david.greenberg@hereon.de) with a CV and statement of interest.
 Candidates should have curiosity, persistence and a solid foundation in machine learning, math, physics, algorithms or the geosciences.

-We are currently recruiting a postdoc!
-Details and online application can be found at the [hereon website](https://www.hereon.de/career/vacancies/020565/index.php.de).
-Deadline is Aug.
-29.